cmaddux/littlebox/README.md

 ```

 # Compatibility
-Compatibility is still being reveiwed.
+Compatibility is still being reviewed.

 # Contributing
 Suggestions, feedback and contributions to the icon library or compatibility would be greatly appreciated.